barbarabrugger/npm-showcase/README.md

 curl localhost:3000
 ```

+The following topics are already covered in this prototype:

+- Logging
+- Express.js (Webserver)

+Other topics to be covered:

+- Document generation
+- The whole UI topic (React, ...)
+- ...

 Dependencies used in this project are documented in [tech-dependencies](docs/tech-dependencies.md).

 ## Documentation

 There are some thoughts and documentation to various topics in the /docs subfolder.
-Each file has one of the following prefixes to indicate the topic:

-- `mind`: Mindset
-- `meth`: Methodology
-- `tech`: Technology stack
-- `tool`: Tooling

-I recommend to start at [mind-start](docs/mind-start.md) and then move on to the other topics.
+I recommend to start at [Mindset](/docs/vault/mindset.md) and then move on to the other topics.